Key components of any proofing or generalization program

 I find the best way to condition a vocal cue is to say the cue shortly before cueing the desired behaviour with the hand signal.
 Note, this technique uses prediction error to help teach the vocal cue.
 Usually, no more than 50 reinforced repetitions are needed for the dog to establish a nascent conditioned response, although a further couple of hundred reinforced repetitions (as well as further reinforced repetitions in the future) on voice cue only are generally needed to ensure a lasting conditioned response to the vocal cue.

-Further proofing than this is certainly necessary for these, some of the most important cues your dogs will ever learn -- at least in terms of frequency of use, if not in many other aspects.
+Further proofing than this is certainly necessary for these skills, some of the most important your dogs will ever learn -- at least in terms of frequency of use, if not in many other aspects.
 So what would that further proofing look like?

 The most common types of proofing include: